About this topic

 Educational attainment

 As the level of educational attainment increases, the employment gap between First Nations people and non-Indigenous Australians declines.
 A university education will not suit the aspirations of everyone, but pursuing post-school qualifications will increase opportunities for socioeconomic advancement.
-First Nations Australians with a post-school qualification have improved likelihood of employment (Boyd 1996).
+First Nations people with a post-school qualification have improved likelihood of employment (Boyd 1996).

 The data presented here are sourced from the NATSIHS 2018–19 and are for persons aged 18 and over.
 Estimates are calculated using a sample selected from a population rather than all members of that population.
 See the data tables in the Download data section for notes related to these data.